puntonim/strava-facade-api/README.md

 Go to: [https://www.strava.com/settings/api]()
 and create a new API.\
 Take note of the `client_id` and `client_secret`.\
-The importer will guide you to get a valid access token.\
+The script `scripts/configure_parameter_store.py` that you will run in a later step will guide you to get a valid access token.\
 Also note that the access token in that page ("Your Access Token") is NOT what you need here because it has a read-only scope.\
 See screenshot:
 ![Strava app](docs/img/3.png "Strava app")